Consorts of the Xianfeng Emperor: Xianfeng era

 Lady Daigiya entered the palace in 1852 and was bestowed a title of First Class Attendant Xin (鑫常在).
-As the first entered first class attendant, Lady Daigiya was made an informal leader of first attendants.
+As the first to enter the palace, Lady Daigiya was made an informal leader of first class attendants.

 On 25 June 1857, her personal maid, Daniu, was expelled from palace because of leg ailment.
-However, it was suspected that actual reason behind Daniu's removal from service differed from declared recuperation.
+However, it was suspected that the actual reason behind Daniu's removal from service differed from the declared recuperation.

-Lady Daigiya died on 27 May 1859 and her coffin was interred at Ding Mausoleum of Eastern Qing tombs.
+Lady Daigiya died on 27 May 1859 and her coffin was interred in Ding Mausoleum of the Eastern Qing tombs.